Toshiba Memory Unveils New Technology for Removable NVMe Memory Devices with Groundbreaking Size to Performance Ratio

 Innovative Connector

-“We believe that XFMEXPRESS technology is a great solution that will open new doors for innovative devices and applications in the information technology industry,” said Hajime Saito, associate senior vice president, Japan Aviation Electronics Industry, Ltd. (JAE).
-“JAE is preparing the industry's first connector compatible with this memory device to support global hardware manufacturers who are interested in our new technology.”

-“We wish to congratulate Toshiba Memory on their announcement of XFMEXPRESS technology,” said Luis Hernandez, vice president, Commercial Product Solutions Development, Lenovo.
-“It is an amazing technology that will help us develop thinner, smaller and lighter form factors in the future.
-We fully support and appreciate Toshiba Memory’s intention to make XFMEXPRESS technology widely available and help drive the PC industry forward.”

-Toshiba Memory will demonstrate an XFMEXPRESS solution live at Flash Memory Summit, August 6 – 8 in booth #307.
-For more information, please visit business.toshiba-memory.com/en-jp/product/memory/xfmexpress.
+Toshiba Memory demonstrates an XFMEXPRESS solution live at Flash Memory Summit in Santa Clara, CA, August 6 – 8 in booth #307.
+For more information, please visit https://business.toshiba-memory.com/en-jp/product/memory/xfmexpress/.

 The platform combines the strengths of Singtel's extensive, intelligent network capabilities with Microsoft's cloud expertise to create a unique solution that sets new standards for IoT applications," said Mr Diomedes Kastanis, Head of IoT at Singtel.
 "Our solution provides speed, transparency and flexibility, paving the way for a more pervasive use of IoT to accelerate enterprises' digitalisation efforts.
 AI-powered intelligent connectivity over Microsoft Azure will be the fastest connected pat...